-1940 Statement of Principles on Academic Freedom and Tenure : Jointly authored by the AAUP and the Association of American Colleges and Universities and endorsed by more than 200 educational organizations and disciplinary societies, the statement is incorporated by reference or verbatim in hundreds of faculty handbooks and cited in numerous judicial decisions.
+1940 Statement of Principles on Academic Freedom and Tenure: Jointly authored by the AAUP and the Association of American Colleges and Universities and endorsed by more than 250 educational organizations and disciplinary societies, the statement has been incorporated by reference or verbatim in hundreds of faculty handbooks and cited in numerous judicial decisions.
 It is the AAUP's main policy document and at the heart of the work of Committee A on Academic Freedom and Tenure (see “Committee A”).

 Academic Freedom: This is the essential characteristic of an institution of higher education.
 It encompasses the right of faculty to full freedom in research and in the publication of results, freedom in the classroom in discussing their subject, and the right of faculty to be free from institutional censorship or discipline when they speak or write as citizens.

 Active Member: Any person who holds a professional position of teacher or researcher or related professional appointment, excluding administrators but including any member of an AAUP-represented bargaining unit in a college, university, or professional school of similar grade accredited in the United States or Canada, may be admitted to active membership in the Association.
-Active members fall in to one of the following categories (defined elsewhere in this glossary): Full-time, Part-time, Entrant, Joint, Retired, Graduate Student.
 Those not eligible for one of the categories of active membership may join as Associate members.

-Advocacy Chapter: The AAUP has two types of chapters – advocacy and collective bargaining (see “Collective Bargaining Chapter”).
-Many faculty members do not seek a collective bargaining relationship with their administrations, or are full-timers who work in private institutions where, because of the Yeshiva decision (see below), they generally are not entitled to unionize.
-(Of course, any employer has the right to agree to collective bargaining if it so chooses).
+Advocacy Chapter: The AAUP has two types of chapters—advocacy and collective bargaining.
 In addition to providing a vehicle through which faculty can collectively organize (if not formally engage in collective bargaining), among other efforts AAUP advocacy chapters promote shared governance, academic freedom, and due process, and can engage in local Committee A work as well as government-relations campaigns.
 Active, well-organized advocacy chapters can also have influence on matters like salaries and benefits.

 Affiliation: Advocacy as well as collective bargaining chapters may choose to affiliate with the AAUP, and thereby accept and adhere to the bylaws and principles of the Association, as well as pay national (and, in some circumstances, state conference) dues.
 Affiliates help build a strong membership and financial base for the AAUP to conduct its day-to-day operations, and affiliation allows chapter members to gain voting and representation rights on the AAUP’s national Council, as well as in the advocacy and collective bargaining governing bodies of the Association.